 Users with slow reading ability or short-term memory issues benefit from headings for sections of content to make it clear what the section contains.
 People who use screen readers may also use headings to navigate to sections.

 As well as headings, descriptive labels on form control help users know how to complete the form fields.

-- Use informative headings and subheadings where appropriate (a change in topic or purpose) to aid navigation through your content.
+- Use descriptive headings and subheadings in content where appropriate (a change in topic or purpose)

 Free Developer Resources

 Join over 3,700 subscribers on my weekly web accessibility email and get free developer resources like WCAG Checklists and special offers.